it-p-lodz-pl/TUL.Courses/TP.INF/Lab.SCHEDULE.md

 # Notes:

 * Scores for one task 5..10
 * The task completion must be reported up to 24:00 the day before.
+> * **NOTE: Late report decreases the max score by 2 a week.**